cloudknit-io/cloudknit/knitter/README.md

 zLifecycle is a product to manage lifecycle for infrastructure across various cloud providers as well as on-prem.

 For more details & diagrams look at: https://app.diagrams.net/#G1gXeFRlERpqjXpeSjxRPLP6YZMRyFG5SN

+## Setup New Customer

+* Create new Github service account (example: zLifecycle with zLifecycle@compuzest.com email)
+* Generate Personal Token & ssh key to be used by secret created (Check LastPass secret note: "zLifecycle - k8s secrets")
+* Add new github service account to the customer github org and give perms to following repos
+    * terraform-environment - write access
+    * helm-charts - read access
+    * zLifecycle-CompuZest-config - read access

 ## Initial Bootstrap